algobulls/algobulls_help_site/docs/member/live-trading.md

 ## 1. Introduction
 ---

-You can execute strategies to begin real trading in the Live/Real Trading Mode.
+You can execute strategies to begin live trading in the Live Trading Mode.
 Switch the toggle button on the bottom left side of the website to Live Mode.

-* Begin real trading with 100% automation in Live/Real Trading Mode.
+* Begin live trading with 100% automation in the **live trading mode**.

-* Choose from multiple brokers & execute trades directly in your Broking account.
+* Choose from multiple brokers & execute trades directly in your **broking** account.

-* Monitor Live Profit & Loss and fetch strategy execution Logs in real time.
-There are no charges for fetching Logs.
+* Monitor **live profit & loss** and fetch strategy execution **logs** in real time.
+There are no charges for fetching **logs**.

 * Start & Stop your algo strategies in one click.
-Charges may be applicable for START and STOP.
-[More details here](https://help.algobulls.com/)
+Charges may be applicable for **start and stop**.
+[View details here](https://help.algobulls.com/).

-* Choose a strategy from [Retail](https://app.algobulls.com/marketplace/category/retail), [Premium](https://app.algobulls.com/marketplace/category/premium) & [HNI marketplace](https://app.algobulls.com/marketplace/category/hni) now!
+* Choose a strategy from the [Retail](https://app.algobulls.com/marketplace/category/retail), [Premium](https://app.algobulls.com/marketplace/category/premium) & [HNI](https://app.algobulls.com/marketplace/category/hni) marketplace now!

 ## 2. What is Live Mode?
 ---